Infinit-O/airbyte/airbyte-integrations/connectors/source-zoho-recruit/DEV.md

 # NOTES:
 * https://recruit.zoho.com/recruit/v2/settings/roles will throw an exception when you don't have the correct scopes on your token.
 Other endpoints will (properly) report that you don't have the correct scope.
+* This isn't exactly game-breaking for us but data from https://recruit.zoho.com/recruit/v2/users uses "null" (a string containing the word 'null') as opposed to the proper JSON null value.